Tracking your employees' social networking activity: Should you do it?

 It’s the ultimate “Gordian Knot” for business owners.

 With so much riding on corporate ethics, should an entrepreneur try to protect his or her company’s reputation from employees’ loose, careless and sometimes dangerous social networking practices?

 Not too surprisingly, employers and employees disagree on whether management should be peeking in on workers’ social networking correspondence.

 According to a study by Deloitte, six out of 10 managers say they have a “right to know” how employees present themselves on social networks.

 That right to know, executives say, stems from management’s need to evaluate any risk potential from such networks, Deloitte says.

 But 53 percent of employees disagree, Deloitte adds.
 They say that management should have a “hands-off” stance on checking employees’ private Facebook, LinkedIn, and Twitter accounts.
 Young workers aged 18-34 were especially adamant about keeping their social networking messages away from the boss.
 Sixty-three percent of survey respondents in that age group say employers have “no business” tracking their online activity.

-Now a brand-new study is out that tracks the “after the fact” ramifications of employers checking workers’ private online messages.
+Another study tracks the “after the fact” ramifications of employers checking workers’ private online messages.

 Researchers at Kansas State University call the issue a “double-edged sword,” and add that using sites like Social Intelligence, which tracks private messages for companies, could be inviting trouble.